 Many workers embrace the flexibility of work at home.
-Others may be disabled, or be caring for ill loved ones.
+Others may be disabled, or they're caring for ill loved ones.
 That is the case for Kathleen Keane, who cared for a severely ill daughter with a fatal seizure disorder.

 Keane and more than a dozen other remote medical transcriptionists say they are completely voiceless as a result in a recent disagreement over incentive pay with their employer.

-On Friday, June 30th, Kathleen Keane was on her way to a concert with her son in the small town of Winnfield, Louisiana when she started getting texts from her manager, which she says never happens.
+On Friday, June 30th, Kathleen Keane was on her way to a concert with her son in the small town of Winnfield, La., when she started getting texts from her manager, which she says never happens.

-"So I looked at the phone and it said it was an emergency, that she was desperate, and that we had all these jobs that we were backed up," says Keane.
+"So I looked at the phone, and it said it was an emergency, that she was desperate, and that we had all these jobs that we were backed up," says Keane.

 Keane works remotely for Nuance Transcription Services, one of the top three largest companies in the field.
-According to their website, Nuance employs 12,000 medical transcriptionists and it's Nuance voice recognition and transcription products are in 10,000 U.S. hospitals.
+According to their website, Nuance employs 12,000 medical transcriptionists, and its Nuance voice recognition and transcription products are in 10,000 U.S. hospitals.
 Those products had been crippled by the New Petya cyber attack on June 27.

-Transcriptions of operating notes, radiology exams, and treatment instructions, to name a few, were piling up.
+Transcriptions of operating notes, radiology exams and treatment instructions, to name a few, were piling up.

 Keane says her boss offered her incentives to work.
 First it was comp time, then it was time and a half for every hour with double time for everything over eight hours in a day.
 Finally, a $1000 bonus was offered if she worked 40 hours over five consecutive days.